cgeneske/CyberArkEPMLCDLifecycle/README.md

 - `$VersionCheck`
     - When set to `$true` will compare to the latest script available on GitHub and log/notify if a new version is available.
 - `$ValidateDomainNamesDNS`
-    - When set to `$true` will leverage DNS lookups to attempt discovery of EPM endpoint FQDNs for on-boarding accuracy.
+    - When set to `$true` will leverage DNS lookups to attempt discovery of EPM endpoint FQDNs for onboarding accuracy.
     Used with `$EndpointDomainNames` (See entry above for more details).
     Used with `$SkipIfNotInDNS` (See entry below for more details).
 - `$SkipIfNotInDNS`
     - When set to `$true` will skip candidacy for any EPM Endpoints that cannot be explicitly resolved in DNS.
 When set to `$false`, endpoints in EPM that cannot be DNS resolved, will be considered "domain-less" for lifecycle candidacy.
 Only used when `$ValidateDomainNamesDNS` is set to `$true`, otherwise this can be ignored.
 - `$IgnoreSSLCertErrors`
     - When set to `$true` will ignore any TLS/SSL untrusted certificate errors that would normally prevent the connection.
 It is recommended to leave this value as `$false` to ensure certificates are verified!
+- `$OffboardingDelayDays`
+    - Number of days from the account's last modified date in PAM, to delay offboarding, should no corresponding endpoint exist in the EPM database.
+The default value is 0 (no delay).

 ### General Environment Details
 - `$EndpointUserNamesWin`